 H-E-B announces return of Feast of Sharing event

-On Friday morning, H-E-B announced the details for its 34th annual Feast of Sharing celebration.

-For the past couple of years H-E-B has had to altar its feast by handing out ready to eat meals in a drive-thru manner due to the coronavirus pandemic.
+For the past couple of years H-E-B has had to alter its feast by handing out ready to eat meals in a drive-thru manner due to the coronavirus pandemic.

 This year, organizers are ready to go back to serving more than 12,000 guests inside the Sames Auto Arena.